 Co-locating all three markets to the former Barking Reach Power Station in Dagenham Dock will not only secure their futures, it will also free up the existing sites for new uses and help us to realise our Culture Mile ambitions.

 Relocating the market to Dagenham Dock will also bring a number of environmental benefits, with the potential to use the River Thames to transfer goods and produce.
-The scheme also presents an opportunity to create a modern, sustainable design, to help combat the effects of climate change.
+The scheme also presents an opportunity to reduce the markets’ carbon emissions by designing the new premises with sustainability as a top priority.

-As well as providing market tenants with new modern facilities across an exemplary sustainable design, we are working with stakeholders to identify the requirements for a future training school, which will train future market traders and food workers in the borough.
+As well as providing market tenants with new, modern and environmentally sustainable facilities, we are working with stakeholders to identify the requirements for a food school, which will train future market traders and food workers in the borough.